ggilligan12/offsec/notes/shells.md

-- N.b. many commands below are being run as sudo to make use of a port in the 0-1024 range, since root is needed to bind a listener to a port <1024.
+- N.b. many commands below are being run as `sudo` to make use of a port in the `0-1024` range, since root is needed to bind a listener to a port `<1024`.
 Beyond this range this is not necessary.

 ## NETCAT